w3f/polkadot-wiki/docs/learn/how-to/sign-transaction-signer.md

 ### Signing a transaction in the Polkadot Developer Signer

-When you create your accounts in the Polkadot browser extension, you need a UI to interact with your accounts and initiate transactions.
+When you create your accounts in the Polkadot Developer Signer, you need a UI to interact with your accounts and initiate transactions.

 !!! warning "IMPORTANT"

     The Polkadot Developer Signer is an account manager meant for power users and developers.
-There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
+There are several user-friendly browser extensions that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md).

 1\.
 On the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/), after you initiate a transaction and click "Sign and Submit," a new window will pop up:

 ![](../../assets/how-to/65012680339.png)

 2\.
-It is the Polkadot browser extension asking you to sign a transaction.
+It is the Polkadot Developer Signer asking you to sign a transaction.
 Here you can check the transaction details once again:

 [How can I verify what extrinsic I'm signing?](verify-extrinsic.md)